fabric/fabric/docs/tutorial.rst

     The use of the ``connections`` object to close the connection is necessary in order to cleanly exit the Python interpreter; otherwise your session will hang when you try to use Control-D or ``exit()``.
-This is less than ideal, and Fabric's use as a library is expected to improve in version 1.0.
+This is less than ideal, and Fabric's usability as a library is expected to improve in version 1.0.

-Putting them together
+Putting it together
 ---------------------

-While these two primary features of Fabric can be used separately, the main use case is to combine them, defining and running (via ``fab``) task functions which in turn import and use Fabric's API calls such as `run`.
+While these two primary features of Fabric can be used separately, the main use case is to combine them, defining and running (via ``fab``) task functions which in turn import and use Fabric's API calls such as `~fabric.operations.run`.
 Most of Fabric's auxiliary functions and tools revolve around this mode of use.

 Here's an example which simply takes the previous interactive example and drops it into a fabfile::